application traffic steering

 Improved Network Agility: The SDN Controller enables organizations to respond quickly to changing business needs, allowing for a more agile and flexible network infrastructure.
 It simplifies the deployment of new applications and services, reduces time-to-market, and enhances the organization’s ability to innovate.

-Enhanced Security: With the SDN Controller’s centralized control and programmability, organizations can implement security policies and access control measures more effectively.
+Enhanced Security: The SDN Controller’s centralized control and programmability allow organizations to implement security policies and access control measures more effectively.
 It enables granular control and visibility, empowering administrators to monitor and secure the network infrastructure against potential threats.

 Scalability and Flexibility: The SDN Controller allows organizations to scale their network infrastructure as their business snowballs.
 It supports integrating new devices, services, and technologies without disrupting the existing network, ensuring flexibility and future infrastructure-proofing.